yylluu/yylluu.github.io/_pages/about.md

 Selected Publications
 ======

-Many my research results are published in top-tier CS conferences, such as ACM PODC, ACM CCS, USENIX Security, and NDSS.
-An incomplete list of these studies include:
+Many of my research results are published in top-tier CS conferences, such as ACM PODC, ACM CCS, USENIX Security, and NDSS.
+An incomplete list of these studies includes:

 - *Dumbo-MPC: Efficient Asynchronous MPC with Optimal Resilience*.
      &nbsp; &nbsp; &nbsp; **Security** 25. with Yuan Su, Jiliang Li, Chengyi Dong, Yuyi Wang, Qiang Tang.